Dusty Baker claimed 1,981 hits, 242 homers, 1,013 RBI, and the 1981 World Series championship

 Baker signed with the Giants as a free agent in 1984 and played three more seasons, two in San Francisco and one in Oakland in 1986.
 He finished his 19-year playing career with 1,981 hits, 242 homers, and 1,013 RBI.

-Under Baker, the Giants finished first or second in eight of ten years.
+Baker guided the team to 103 wins and was voted NL Manager of the Year.
+Three-time manager of the year Baker guided the Giants to first or second place in eight of his ten seasons at the helm.
 After an ’02 Fall Classic loss to the Angels, Baker moved on to Chicago where he helmed the Cubs for four seasons.

 His managerial resume also includes 6 years in Cincinnati, two years in Washington, and finally this successful stay in Houston.